Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 ["Think you can make it to the forge, Jooyun?"] he joked. ["Or maybe you fall down before then!"]

 ["I just might."]
 Julian growled and paused to catch his breath.
-"God-*damn* man…!" he muttered under his breath, before switching back to People-speak. ["Maybe Xiù can take over when *you* fall down."]
+"God-*damn* man...!" he muttered under his breath, before switching back to People-speak. ["Maybe Xiù can take over when *you* fall down."]

 It wasn’t exactly the height of wit, but Nobo’s hunting companion Zook found the suggestion that a tiny pregnant Human could do Nobo’s job hilarious.
 He belted the other man on the back with a brotherly open-palmed slap. ["Don’t worry, Nobo!
 Not far to go now,"] he trilled, and hoisted his own Werne with a grunt.

 Xiù fell in alongside Julian as they hauled the meat across the village.

-"They’re gonna get on with the Corti like a house on fire…" she muttered.
+"They’re gonna get on with the Corti like a house on fire..." she muttered.

 *"Nnrgh!"* Julian shrugged his load for a moment’s relief.
 "Yuh.
 No problem there..."